darwinia-network/darwinia-docs-deprecated/docs/bridge-knowledge-base/bridge-relayer-client.md

 | Darwinia &lt;&gt; Bsc      | Planning                                |

 ## Bridger
 All bridges are implemented in the bridger project.
-The bridger project has been designed as a common bridge solution.
-The bridger also supports multiple bridges running at the same time and have convenient event scheduling system.
+The bridger project has been designed as a generic bridge solution.
+The bridger also supports multiple bridges running at the same time and has convenient event scheduling system.

 For more information about bridger, you can see